Modern Slavery Act 2015 - Transparency Statement

 - The WATCH Lab

-At Aurum, one of our Values is to be ethical, and as a business we do our best to live up to this standard.
+At the Watches of Switzerland Group, one of our Values is to be ethical, and as a business we do our best to live up to this standard.
 This Value commits us to being fair, reasonable and responsible in all of our interactions.
 We would certainly never knowingly engage with a supplier that was in any way involved in human trafficking, servitude, forced labour or any other aspect of modern slavery.
 However, we recognise that such people and organisations will take steps to conceal the true position, meaning that vigilance is always necessary.

 We source our products from a number of countries around the world, principally: